cozodb/cozo/docs/source/sysops.rst

 .. function:: ::compact

+    Instructs Cozo to run a compaction job.
-    Run compaction on the database.
-Running this may make the database smaller on disk and faster for queries, but running the op itself may take some time in the background.
+    Compaction makes the database smaller on disk and faster for read queries.